Drag and Drop Area HubL Tags

 Drag and drop areas are based on a 12 column responsive grid.
 Drag and drop tags render markup with class names designating columns and rows.
-You are responsible for adding a stylesheet to target those class names.
+You'll need to add a stylesheet to target those class names.
 An example of layout styles you could implement can be found in the HubSpot CMS Boilerplate.
 Your stylesheet can be added to the template using {{ require_css() }}

 .